jairusUST/ECE-2113_PA-4/README.md

 # EXPERIMENT 4: DATA WRANGLING AND DATA VISUALIZATION

 This repository contains my Programming Assignment 4 for our Advanced Computer Programming and Algorithms course.
-It covers data wrangling and data visualization using Pandas.
+It covers data wrangling and data visualization using Pandas and Matplotlib.

 ## Objective